4 Min Read

 Give your kids a breath of fresh Alaska!
 Our exclusive family program is the only one of its kind in Alaska travel.
 Developed in conjunction with National Geographic Education, it’s designed to help kids and teens develop the attitudes, skills, and knowledge of an explorer.
-And most of all—it delivers glacier-sized fun!
+Most of all—it delivers glacier-sized fun.
 Here are just some of the amazing activities they can do on your memory-making family expedition.

 Glaciers form in places like Alaska and Antarctica where more snow falls each winter than melts each summer.
 These enormous rivers of ice can be tricky to understand but kids will discover how they work in the most delicious way possible—by making ice cream sundaes!
 Watch as naturalist Jared Funderbunk demonstrates.

 What’s cooler than zipping around glittering icebergs or zooming past a raft of sea otters in a Zodiac?
 Taking the reins and steering the craft yourself.
 With help from a naturalist, kids will learn how to cruise through the water like a master navigator.
 When the lesson is complete they’ll take home their official driver’s license—now that’s something they’ll want to show and tell!